yurique/mill/readme.md

 [patreon-badge]: https://img.shields.io/badge/patreon-sponsor-ff69b4.svg
 [patreon-link]: https://www.patreon.com/lihaoyi

 Your shiny new Scala build tool!
-Confused by SBT?
-Frustrated by Maven?
-Perplexed by Gradle?
+Scared of SBT?
+Melancholy over Maven?
+Grumbling about Gradle?
+Baffled by Bazel?
 Give Mill a try!

 If you want to use Mill in your own projects, check out our documentation: